Die Maintenance: How to Maintain Your Dies

 What Is Die Maintenance?

 Over time, dies experience natural wear and tear that can affect their performance.
-Die maintenance is the upkeep of dies and related equipment to ensure they function correctly.
-It includes inspecting, cleaning, lubricating, sharpening and replacing worn or damaged parts.
+Die maintenance ensures that dies and related equipment function properly through regularly scheduled upkeep.
+This process includes inspecting, cleaning, lubricating, sharpening and replacing worn or damaged parts.

 How Do You Maintain a Die?